 Instructor, Computer Networking

-The Computer Networking Program at Arapahoe Community College has openings for part-time Instructors during the Fall semester.
+The Computer Networking Program at Arapahoe Community College has openings for part-time Instructors.
 Classes may be held days, evenings, or weekends.
 Instructional delivery may require face-to-face teaching and preparation for class demonstrations.

 This posting will be used to fill multiple Instructor vacancies.
 Finalist must be willing to make Colorado their primary workplace, including for online courses.